 In Scotland there are no mandatory travel restrictions.
 Where there is guidance against travel we will contact customers in departure date order to offer a change, free of amendment charges*, if required.

 A national lockdown from 23 October means no non-essential travel will be allowed in or out of Wales until 9 November at the earliest.

-*Any increase in holiday cost will be applicable.
+*any increase in holiday costs will be applicable.

 Below we have summarised answers to some of the more frequently asked questions raised by the United Kingdom’s departure from the European Union.
 We also suggest that you stay up-to-date by visiting Association of British Travel Agents’ (ABTA) website here.

 Following ratification of the Withdrawal Agreement, the UK departed the EU on 31 January 2020.
 We are now in a transition period (also known as the ‘implementation period’) lasting until at least 31 December 2020.
 During this time, everything will remain the same and you can continue to travel without any changes.

 Will I need a visa to travel to the EU?

 No. UK travellers do not require a visa to travel to the EU.